BEd. MHSc (Hons.) DipTchg

 Member of Australian New Zealand Academy of Eating Disorders (ANZAED)

 Faculty Member of the Training Institute for Child and Adolescent Eating Disorders, USA

 Certified Member of the International Association of Applied Neuropsychotherapy (IAAN)

-Kellie has worked in the field of eating disorders for over 19 years with all ages and almost all eating/food related difficulties.
-She brings a wealth of experience and knowledge into her practice as well as the humble understanding about how devastating these disorders can be on individuals and families.
+Kellie has worked in the field of eating disorders for over 20 years with individuals of all ages presenting with almost the entire range of issues around disordered eating behaviour.
+She brings a wealth of experience and knowledge into her practice as well as the humble understanding about how devastating these disorders can be for individuals and families.

 Kellie is passionate about her work and helping people recover and feels confident in the treatment she offers.
 She also understands that recovery can be very difficult; however, recovery and change is certainly possible.

 Kellie works with anorexia and bulimia nervosa, binge eating disorder, and everything in between, with both adolescents and adults.
 Over the past ten years, Kellie has specialised further in working with adolescents and young adults suffering from anorexia nervosa.